rrauschenbach/FeedExpander/README.md

 It is generally a good idea to reduce the visibility of a service using a firewall or defining some iptable rules.

 ## Usage
+### For private space
   The default configuration uses http://localhost:9998/expand as base url.
 You have to add the url parameters `feedUrl` containing the url of the feed you wish to expand.
-You also need to add the `includes` url parameter which describes the part of the web page which should be extracted and placed in the result feed.
-There is a simple page at http://localhost:9998/create which helps to create expanded full feeds.
+You also need to add the `includes` url parameter which is CSS selector that describes the part of the web page which should be extracted and placed in the result feed.
+There is a simple page at http://localhost:9998/create which may helps to create expanded full feeds.

   The `includes` url parameter, which selects a part of a html page, describes a navigation path through the html elements using a CSS (or jquery) like selector syntax.

 ### Selector overview
   - `tagname`: find elements by tag, e.g. `a`